-Seven-layer bean dip and chips: Make this a non-diet-killer by using lower-fat refried beans or puréed black beans, fat-free sour cream, fat-free cheddar cheese, tomatoes, chilies, olives, green onions and a thin layer of guacamole.
+Seven-layer bean dip and chips: Make this less menacing by using lower-fat refried beans or puréed black beans, fat-free sour cream, fat-free cheddar cheese, tomatoes, chilies, olives, green onions and a thin layer of guacamole.
 Dip with baked tortilla chips, carrots or celery.

 Faux fries: Make root-veggie fries by chopping up carrots, parsnips and celery root.
 Drizzle with olive oil, add salt and pepper, and bake for 30 minutes at 400ºF.
 "It's probably my most favorite thing on the whole Earth," Kaysen says.
 "I'd eat that over candy in a heartbeat."

 Another fry option: Microwave potatoes until you can pierce with a fork.
 Cut into wedges and sprinkle with barbecue- or steak-seasoning rub.
 Grill for a few minutes on each side.
 Serve with barbecue sauce or ketchup.